johnzhang1999/academic-kickstart/content/home/skills.md

 weight = 30  # Order that this section will appear.

 title = "Languages & Tools"
-subtitle = "with self-evaluated level of expertise"
+subtitle = "with self-evaluated levels of expertise"

 # Showcase personal skills or business features.
 #